SerialDescriptor

 Link copied to clipboard

 Returns serial annotations of the child element at the given index.
-This method differs from getElementDescriptor(index).annotations by reporting only declaration-specific annotations:
+This method differs from getElementDescriptor(index).annotations by reporting only element-specific annotations:

 Link copied to clipboard